twstyled/twstyled/README.md

 ### Temporary use of linaria fork

-Until our linaria enhancements to open the API to wrapper packages like this one are included in linaria upstream, please also add the follow resolutions to your `package.json` and `.npmrc` files in your workspace root  folder to point to our fork of linaria which is published as a Github public npm package
+Until our linaria enhancements to open the API to wrapper packages like this one are included in linaria upstream, please also add the follow resolutions to your `package.json` file in your workspace root  folder to point to our fork of linaria which is published on npm as [`@twstyled/linaria-babel-preset`](https://www.npmjs.com/package/@twstyled/babel-preset)

 ```json
 // package.json